-- When the timer rings, stop writing.
-Evaluate what you have written.
-Note if the words have generated a theme or idea that you might not have written about otherwise.
+Stop writing when the timer rings and evaluate your words.
+Have they generated a theme or an idea that you might not have written about otherwise?

-- If the words you've found don't lead to anything that inspires you, don't beat yourself up.
-The idea is to get you writing.
-You've already succeeded simply by writing for the full 15 minutes.
+- Don't beat yourself up if the words you've found don't lead to anything that inspires you.
+The idea here is to get writing.
+You've already succeeded simply by doing so for the full 15 minutes.

-- You can also try this exercise with different books.
-Any book will do, but books that typically contain words, phrases, or themes very different from your own writing may have the best effect.
+- You can also try this exercise with different books—it doesn't have to be a dictionary.
+Any book will do, but books that contain words, phrases, or themes that very different from your own writing might have the best effect.

-- Feel free to adapt or disregard any of the steps or rules.
 The most important thing is to spend time focusing on language and to write something new.
 Follow the rules only if they help you do the exercise.
-(Check out the writing sample to see a more flexible approach.)

 It's not all about the written word.
 Visual media can get your brain juices flowing, too.
 Don't overlook the value of artwork and films to re-inspire you when you hit a wall.

 Pluck a character out of your current project, or invent a new one, then drop her down into some imaginable circumstance and begin writing about how she gets out of the predicament.
 You can do the same thing using yourself as the protagonist and various scenarios and circumstances.